| Aspect | Detail |

 Is Google Fi better than Tello?

-Only for international travelers.
-For domestic use, Tello offers better value with no security concerns.
+Only for frequent international travelers.
+For domestic use, Tello offers the same T-Mobile network with better prices, better support, and no security concerns.

 Does Google Fi have good customer service?